 A shave excision is the process normally used to remove lesions from the surface of the skin.
 A local anaesthetic is injected into the area to numb it.
 This may sting a little.
 The lesion is then shaved off using a derma blade, curette, or scalpel.
-The wound is then cauterised (a process using heat or chemicals to stop the bleeding) and a sterile dressing is applied.
+The wound is then cauterised to stop the bleeding and a sterile dressing is often applied.